vtovmasyan/Statistics/IBTrACS/report/IBTrACS-Report-victoria-tovmasyan.md

 ![](../images/seasonCount-1.png)<!-- -->

 That’s more like it\!
-Now we can very clearly, easliy, and confidently convey the answers to a few questions:
+Now we can very clearly, easily, and confidently convey the answers to a few questions:

 **Which season had the fewest storm records?** The 2010 season.